 Author's Saving Throw: Considering all accusations of antisemitism towards Walt Disney and the Disney company, this movie could have been this.
-Sadly, it got Cannon Banned and Disney treats it like it never existed, which is why we still get jokes about Disney's (possible) antisemitism.
+Sadly, it got Canon Banned and Disney treats it like it never existed, which is why we still get jokes about Disney's (possible) antisemitism.

 Big Lipped Alligator Moment: The ghost of Kaiser Vilhelm rising from the dead, only to sing his musical number ("I Used To Be Ze Bad Guy"), before playing with Hitler's moustache and returning to the dead.

 Rumours have suggested the above scene was contextualised in a Cut Song where Hitler compared his current reign to what it might have been like if the Kaiser had still been in charge (the general gist being that Hitler was a preferable alternative).
 It was apparently storyboarded but cut for time (not the Unfortunate Implications)

 The writers somehow manage to squeeze in a Bar Mitzvah at one point.

 It being held for Joseph Goebbels just makes it all the stranger.

 The "Dance of the Grateful Flesh" song by Joseph Mengele.
 Has no real purpose in the story.

 Lili Marleen, a classic German love song.
 It's briefly sung by a lady on the radio and can be heard as a subtle background music during a montage.
 The soundtrack used during Peter and Anne's tender moments have borrowed a few melodies from this as well.

 Ensemble Darkhorse Private Ludwig.
 He's a well rounded, comedic sidekick, who is also very sympathetic and even helps kill the Big Bad!
 Even detractors of the movie admit that he was one of the very few things that was positive in the movie.